Skip Navigation

 40. Inflation

-Inflation is the rate of increase in prices for goods and services in the economy.
+Inflation is the rate at which prices for goods and services rise over time, reducing purchasing power.

 41. Initial Public Offering (IPO)